 Cook Out was founded in 1989 in Greensboro, North Carolina.
-The fast food chain has since expanded throughout the southeastern United States with over 200 stores now in 10 states, including a large number of locations in Virginia.
+The American fast-food chain has since expanded throughout the southeastern United States with over 200 stores now in 10 states, including a large number of locations in Virginia.

 Known for their mostly drive-thrus, inexpensive prices, and late hours (open until 3 a.m.
 Sunday- Thursday, 4 a.m. on Friday and Saturday), Cook Out is a regional fast food restaurant phenomenon that is starting to expand its reach.